yegor256/yb-book/README.md

 Hello, world!
 \end{document}
 ```

-You can use this class for your own book format too.

 If you want to contribute yourself, make a fork, then create a branch,
 then run `make` in the root directory.